tagn/knowledge-vault/TTRPG/Waking Realms/Sessions/Session 015.md

 - We rent the three rooms on the third floor of the Inn.
 - The iron cauldron seems to be made of iron coming from the Diss, the second circle of hell.
 - We watch other patrons throw coins/etc.. into the Cauldron and see it change some of them, like discolor their teeth, change the color of their eyes, etc..
 - We head up to our rooms.
+Serena searches around the room for leftover hag shit.
+-